Introduction into Manticore Search full-text operators

 Let's take the following example:

-select * from testrt where match('"the quick brown fox" jumps');
+select * from testrt where match('"the brown fox" jumps')\G

-The first document include 2 sentences, while the phrase is found in the first one while 'jumps' is in the second sentence.
+The document includes 2 sentences, while the phrase is found in the first one the 2nd argument 'jumps' is only found in the second sentence.
 With SENTENCE we can restrict the search to have matching only if the operands are in the same sentence:

-select * from testrt where match('"the quick brown fox" SENTENCE jumps');
+select * from testrt where match('"the brown fox" SENTENCE jumps')\G

 select * from testrt where match('Samsung Galaxy');